astronomer/docs/astro/cross-account-role-setup.md

 ## Step 1: Create an IAM role for Astronomer

-When a data plane is activated on AWS, a cross-account IAM role and supporting policies are created.
-These define the set of actions the control plane is permitted to perform in the management of the data plane.
+When a data plane is activated on AWS, a cross-account IAM role and supporting policies are created to define the actions the control plane is permitted to perform when managing the data plane.

-Astronomer follows the principles of least privilege access and policies are defined to support the functionality of the entire Astro product.
-You can preview this role by examining [the CloudFormation template](https://astro-cross-account-role-template.s3.us-east-2.amazonaws.com/customer-account-prerelease.yaml) that will be used to create this role.
+Astronomer adheres to the least privilege access principle when defining policies that support Astro functionality.
+To preview the roles that support these policies, see the [CloudFormation template](https://astro-cross-account-role-template.s3.us-east-2.amazonaws.com/customer-account-prerelease.yaml).

 #### Notification of changes to the cross-account role
-From time-to-time, it may be necessary to make changes to these policies to ensure continued operation and evolution of the Astro platform.
+Occasionally, Astronomer makes changes to its policies to ensure the continued operation and development of Astro.

-Astronomer will notify users with an Organization Owner role at least 14 days prior to any changes to a policy governing the cross-account IAM role that result in an *expansion* of access.
-The notification will be sent via email, reflect the change(s) to the policy, and include a brief explanation for the change.
+Users with an Organization Owner role will receive an email notification from Astronomer 14 days before any changes are made to the policies governing the cross-account IAM role that expand user access.
+Notifications will include an explanation of the changes being made and why the change was necessary.

-Astronomer may *reduce* the access available to the cross-account role as part of standard change management approaches without any notifications.
+Astronomer can reduce the access available to the cross-account role without notification.

 #### Monitor the cross-account role for changes (optional)

-You can monitor changes to policies within the cross-account role using CloudTrail.
-Astronomer’s access is limited to prevent modification or deletion of any logs in CloudTrail.
+You can use CloudTrail to monitor changes to policies within the cross-account role.
+Access to CloudTrail has been limited to prevent the accidental modification or deletion of CloudTrail logs by Astronomer support.
 The following table lists the events that you should monitor.

 | Event Names                              | Resource                                                         |
 | ---------------------------------------- | ---------------------------------------------------------------- |